webqit/webflo/README.md

 </form>
 ```

-One more thing: HTML forms can only accept two HTTP methods on their `method` attribute: `GET`, `POST`!
-The same constraint exists on the equivalent `formmethod` attribue in submit buttons.
+Also, you'd remember that HTML forms can only accept two HTTP methods on their `method` attribute: `GET`, `POST`!
+And the same constraint exists on the equivalent `formmethod` attribue in submit buttons.
 You are able to overcome this in Webflo by using alternative `data-` attributes: `data-method`, `data-formmethod`, respectively.

 ```html
 <form data-method="patch">